0xStation/0xrails-core/README.md

 ## License

 Rails is a free public good and we just request attribution for code or ideas that stem from this project.
 Direct inquiries for using Rails in your own project via [Twitter DM](https://twitter.com/ilikesymmetry).

-Note that Rails is currently un-audited with plans to audit in late 2023.
+## Security

+GroupOS has recently completed a security audit by Sayfer Security.
+The audit report can be obtained by contacting us and will be published shortly.